Jmcderm1/CPE-487-Synth-Project/README.md

 ## Future Improvements
 - Implementing more waveforms such as sine, triangle, or sawtooth.
-- Adding a polyphony feature to play multiple notes simultaneously.
+- Adding a polyphony feature to play multiple notes simultaneously, also known as chords.
 - Improving the envelope generator for more dynamic sound modulation.
+- Output sound using a stereo device such as the PMOD I2S, rather than the Nexys A7-100T's on board mono output